epigen/CellWhisperer/src/datasets/archs4_metasra/README.md

+# About the Snakefile
+The Snakefile is a central resource of the code executed to arrive at the final output (the archs4 dataset).
+However, I never executed it using Snakemake but rather did it via the provided notebooks.
+Thus, the Snakefile is a condensed and ordered collection of code necessary for producing the output but might not work because I don't know how to build pipelines in Snakemake

+More information below.

 # Generate a MetaSRA annotated dataset from ARCHS4
 This part of the repository is dedicated to the generation of a MetaSRA annotated dataset of RNA-seq samples pulled from the ARCHS4.
 In brief, the pipeline does the following: